Learn to Let Go

 Although it may be easy to get caught up in the tiny, day-to-day decisions, it's important to realize that many of these details won't matter in the grand scheme of things.
 Your child probably won't mind, for example, if you miss a hockey game or two.
 So if you try to focus on the big picture, and let go of worrying about the things that probably won't matter in the long run, your stress levels are likely to decrease.

-Learn more about parenting and ways to relax by visiting the links on the next page.
+Learn more about parenting and ways to relax by visiting the links below.

 - American Camp Association.
 "Find a Camp."http://find.acacamps.org/finding_a_camp.php

 - Four Seasons Hotels and Resorts.
 "Family Travel."http://www.fourseasons.com/leisure_activities/family_travel/

 - MacNeille, Suzanne.
 "Travel With Teenagers: Options for Taking the Sullen Set Along."
 New York Times.
 May 21, 2006.
 (February 19, 2010) http://travel.nytimes.com/2006/05/21/travel/21teen.html?pagewanted=1

 - Mayo Clinic.
 "Depression and anxiety: Exercise eases symptoms."
 Oct.
 23, 2009.http://www.mayoclinic.com/health/depression-and-exercise/MH00043